-Arduino Program for BLDC Motor
+Program for BLDC Speed Control using Arduino

 We have to create a PWM signal with varying duty cycle from 0% to 100% with a frequency of 50Hz.
 The duty cycle should be controlled by using a potentiometer so that we can control the speed of the motor.
 The code to do this is similar to controlling the servo motors since they also require a PWM signal with 50Hz frequency; hence we use the same servo library from Arduino.
 The complete code can be found at the bottom of this page further below I explain the code in small snippets.
 And if you are new to Arduino or PWM then, first go through using PWM with Arduino and controlling servo using Arduino.

 The PWM signal can be generated only on the pins which support PWM by hardware, these pins are normally mentioned with a ~ symbol.
 On Arduino UNO, the pin 9 can generate PWM signal so we connect the ESC signal pin (orange wire) to pin 9 we also mention the same inn code by using the following line